Local KPZ behavior under arbitrary scaling limits: Introduction

+In this context, it is worth noting (as pointed out by one of the referees) that in the case of the continuous polymer model (Brownian motion paths in a regularized in space white noise environment, as in~\cite{mukherjeeetal16}), it is actually straightforward that under any arbitrary scaling, the rescaled log-partition function is the solution of a regularized KPZ equation which features similar scaling-dependent coefficients and a noise that converges to the white noise.
+One can see that thanks to the Feynman--Kac and It\^{o} formulas and the Brownian/white noise scaling properties (see, e.g., \cite[Section 2.3]{mukherjeeetal16}, where it is done for the diffusive scaling, but any other scaling also works).

-In $d\ge 2$, there are actually no results about scaling limits of the directed polymer model considered above.
-But there are a number of closely related results about `continuum polymers', which have been used to construct distribution-valued solutions of the KPZ equation.
+In $d= 2$, there are very few results about scaling limits of the directed polymer model.
+A scaling limit for the partition function (rather than the log-partition function considered here) of the $(2+1)$-dimensional model has been obtained in~\cite{caravennaetal17}, and the convergence of polymer paths to Brownian motion in the subcritical regime has been recently proved in~\cite{gabriel21}.
+There are a number of closely related results about `continuum polymers', which have been used to construct distribution-valued solutions of the KPZ equation.
 Rough calculations indicate that one might be able to obtain scaling limits of discrete directed polymers using similar arguments.
 For example, the results from \cite{chatterjeedunlap20, caravennaetal20, gu20} indicate that for $d=2$, a distribution-valued solution of the KPZ equation may be obtained, in the language of this paper, by taking $\alpha(\ve)\propto e^{-C\ve^{-2}}$ for sufficiently large $C$, $\beta(\ve)\propto \sqrt{\alpha(\ve)}$, and $\gamma(\ve)\propto \ve^{-1}$, as $\ve \to 0$.
+One might argue, though, that these constructions are not really solutions of the 2D KPZ equation, because it has been shown that they reduce to solutions to the stochastic heat equation with additive noise.
+The recent work~\cite{caravennaetal21}, which gives a non-Gaussian construction `at criticality', offers a more promising avenue to the construction of a `true' distribution-valued solution of the 2D KPZ equation.

-For $d\ge 3$, on the other hand, similar rough calculations indicate that the constructions in \cite{chatterjee21b1, magnenunterberger18, dunlapetal20, cometsetal19, cometsetal20, lygkoniszygouras20} correspond to taking the scaling limit of discrete directed polymers {\it keeping the inverse temperature fixed (and small)} while sending the spatial and temporal lattice spacings to zero in a certain way.
+For $d\ge 3$, similar rough calculations indicate that the constructions in \cite{chatterjee21b1, magnenunterberger18, dunlapetal20, cometsetal19, cometsetal20, lygkoniszygouras22} correspond to taking the scaling limit of discrete directed polymers {\it keeping the inverse temperature fixed (and small)} while sending the spatial and temporal lattice spacings to zero in a certain way.
 This approach does not fit into our framework.

+A final remark about phase transitions for 2D polymers, proved in \cite{caravennaetal17}: One may wonder why a phase transition in the temperature parameter, as proved in \cite{caravennaetal17} for the 2D polymer model, does not manifest itself in Theorem \ref{polythm}.
+The possible reason is that Theorem \ref{polythm} is about the relation between local spatial and temporal derivatives of the height function, and not the height function itself.
+So, although the height may behave differently in different regimes, the behavior of its infinitesimal growth will exhibit no such transition, according to Theorem \ref{polythm}.